TencentMediaLab/GME/GME Developer Manual/Android Developer Manual/Android SDK Developer Manual_intl.md

 ### Enable/disable the audio sending

 This API is used to enable/disable the audio sending.
-Enable means the captured voice will be sent.
+Enable means sending the captured voice.

 #### Function prototype